 Property and equipment are valued at cost for assets purchased.
 All assets with an initial, individual cost of more than \$500 and an estimated useful life in excess of two years are capitalized.
 Depreciation of buildings and equipment is provided over the estimated useful lives of the respective assets on a straight-line basis.
 The Museum's collections are comprised of private documents such as letters, diaries, business ledgers, and other artifacts that shed light on the history of the region.
 All collections are donated to the Museum and are not recorded because the value of such items is not readily determinable.
 Upon deaccession, items of collection are returned to the donor or destroyed if they are no longer of value.
 Donated collections are never sold.
-The Museum had no deaccessions during the years ended June 30, 2014 and 2013.
+The Museum had one deaccession during the year ended June 30, 2015 and no deaccessions during the year ended June 30, 2014.